Ghelder/holbertonschool-low_level_programming/recursion/README.md

 ## Returns the factorial of a given number.
 ## Returns the value of x raised to the power of y.
 ## Returns the natural square root of a number.
+## Returns 1 if the input integer is a prime number, otherwise return 0.